ehsanmir/Simple-SPI-over-GPIO-in-Python/README.md

 ```
 git clone https://github.com/ehsanmir/Simple-SPI-over-GPIO-in-Python
 ```
-2. Import selected pins in the config.ini file.
+3. Import selected gpio pin numbers in the config.ini file.

-3. Now you can run something like this:
+4. Now you can run something like this:

 ```
 from spi import *